Bottlenecking in graphs and a coarse Menger-type theorem: Preliminaries

 \section{Preliminaries}

-In this work we consider only connected, infinite and unbounded graphs.
+In this work, unless otherwise mentioned, we consider only connected, infinite and unbounded graphs.
 In this section we reproduce definitions for many common notions from graph theory and coarse geometry, for more information one may refer to a standard text \cite{BMGT,Roe}.